 When the air conditioning system works as it should, the clutch engages to pressurize what’s inside the compressor.
 You know it’s happening because you hear the typical clicking sound that occurs when it’s engaged.

-However, if the Freon levels become low, the clutch may not engage.
-However, this problem is also common when there’s a blown fuse, a poor ground connection or a bad engine coolant temperature switch.
+If the Freon levels get too low, the clutch may not engage.
+However, this problem is also common when there’s a blown fuse, a poor ground connection, or a bad engine coolant temperature switch.

 3. Leaking System

 Air conditioning leaks are one of the most common causes of low Freon.
 You might notice where the leak is occurring because of the oil that is in the refrigerant.
 It can appear on the surface as grease with a lighter color.
 Check the pressure lines, condenser, fittings, accumulator and other components to see if you notice any of this oily substance.
 If you think you see it, wipe it down and see if it comes back.